The ideal intersection property for essential groupoid C*-algebras: Essential groupoid C -algebras

 \subsection{Inclusions of essential groupoid C$^*$-algebras}

 Using the skyscraper groupoid as in \cite[Example 2.5]{khoshkamskandalis2002}, it was observed in \cite[Remark 4.8]{kwasniewskimeyer2019-essential} that the essential groupoid construction is not functorial.
-The present section demonstrates that in the situations arising from the study of \Cstar-simplicity, we do see a natural inclusion of essential groupoid \Cstar-algebras arising from suitable surjections of groupoids. \begin{theorem} Let $\cG$ and $\cH$ be {\'e}tale groupoids with compact Hausdorff space of units and that $\cH$ is minimal or $\sigma$-compact.
+The present section demonstrates that in the situations arising from the study of \Cstar-simplicity, we do see a natural inclusion of essential groupoid \Cstar-algebras arising from suitable surjections of groupoids.
+We make use of the Dixmier algebra picture of the local conditional expectation, as explained in Section~\ref{sec:groupoids}. \begin{theorem} Let $\cG$ and $\cH$ be {\'e}tale groupoids with compact Hausdorff space of units and that $\cH$ is minimal or $\sigma$-compact.
 Assume that $\pi: \cG \to \cH$ is a fibrewise bijective, proper surjection of groupoids.
-Then precomposition with $\pi$ defines a *-homomorphism $\cC(\cH) \to \cC(\cG)$ giving rise to the following commuting diagram of inclusions.
+Then precomposition with $\pi$ defines a *-homomorphism $\cC(\cH) \to \cC(\cG)$ giving rise to the following commuting diagram.

 \end{theorem} \begin{proof} Whenever $U \subseteq \cH$ is an open bisection, then $\pi^{-1}(U) \subseteq \cG$ is an open bisection, since $\pi$ is fibrewise bijective.
 Since $\pi$ is proper, precomposition with $\pi$ defines a *-isomorphism $\contc(U) \cong \contc(\pi^{-1}(U))$.
 This proves that $\pi_*: \cC(\cH) \to \cC(\cG)$ is well-defined.
 It is injective, since $\pi$ is surjective.